CJL89/Advance-Lane-Finding/writeup_template.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 After finding the polynomial, I found the radius and curvature of the lane and the position of the vehicle.
 With this result, I was able to draw the shade on the lanes.
+The function `draw_shades` iterates through the images and returns the drawn shades on the images.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.